 On January 11, 2019, New Pacific announced that its 100% owned subsidiary, Minera Alcira S.A. ("Alcira"), entered into an MPC with COMIBOL granting Alcira the right to carry out exploration, development and mining production activities in ATEs and cuadriculas owned by COMIBOL adjoining the Silver Sand Project.
+An update to the MPC was made with COMIBOL on January 19, 2022.
 The MPC is comprised of two areas.
 The first area is located to the south and west of the Silver Sand Project.
 The second area includes additional geologically prospective ground to the north, east and south of the Silver Sand Project, wherein COMIBOL is expected to apply for exploration and mining rights with AJAM.
 Upon granting of the exploration and mining rights, COMIBOL will contribute these additional properties to the MPC.